gohyuhan/crab-gnupg/docs/usage.md

 &nbsp;
 ## Initialize gpg
-Before any operation of gpg, a gpg object need to initialize to get access to other gpg function.
+Before any operation of gpg, a gpg object need to be initialized to get access to other gpg function.
 `GPG::init()` takes in 3 parameter in the following sequence
 | parameter  | type             | description                                                                                |
 |------------|------------------|--------------------------------------------------------------------------------------------|